 More on the state of legalization

 Ohio casinos are technically allowed to offer any form of gaming authorized in either Indiana, Michigan, Pennsylvania, or West Virginia.
 So it appears that the casinos may be able to offer retail sports wagering, made possible by the U.S. Supreme Court ruling in May 2018.

 All of the aforementioned Ohio neighbors have legal sports betting.
-The problem for Ohio is that the state has an astronomical 33% tax rate on casino revenue, which is basically a non-starter for retail sports betting operations.
+The problem for Ohio is that the state has an astronomical 33% tax rate on casino revenue, which would be quite a blow to retail sports betting operations, if the same applied.
 Books typically hold only 5-8% of the betting handle in the form of revenue.

 In the meantime, Ohioans are driving to other states to bet or using offshore and unregulated gambling sites.

-Thus, while the legislation isn’t hashed out, it appears more likely Ohio would ultimately follow a regulatory structure similar to that of neighboring Indiana and Pennsylvania, rather than a market like casino-less Tennessee.
+Thus, while the legislation isn’t finalized, it appears more likely Ohio would ultimately follow a regulatory structure similar to that of neighboring Indiana and Pennsylvania, rather than a market like casino-less Tennessee.
 The Volunteer State has had a slew of problems with its lottery crafting regulations.

 As mentioned, Ohio imposes a 33% tax on casino gross gaming win, while the racinos pay 33.5% on their winnings from their electronic gaming machines.

 The casino tax is used primarily to support county governments, with about half of the state’s tax revenue going to those municipalities.
 About a third goes to education, while 5% goes to host cities.
 Leftover monies are used for problem gambling services and administrative expenses.
 All of the racino tax revenue goes to education.

 Ohio casino history